rackerlabs/rackspace-how-to/content/cloud-databases/high-availability-for-cloud-databases.md

 -   For critical application workloads, a couple of minutes of application downtime can result in significant revenue losses.
-Users can implement Cloud Databases HA instances to ensure that their databases are highly-available and only experience a small amount of downtime in the event of failover.
+Users can implement Cloud Databases HA instances to ensure that their databases are highly available and only experience a small amount of downtime in the event of failover.

 -   To reduce the load on the source instance and improve performance for